-Meetings are held every two months, at the Combined Car Club's rooms at Clark Ave Glandore, starting at 7.00 pm on the third Saturday of the Month.
+Meetings are held every two months, at the Combined Car Club's rooms at Clark Ave Glandore, starting at 7.00 (See Meetings for List of Dates).
 Only nominated Club Representatives are permitted to vote and put motions at these meeting, but any interested club member who wishes may attend as a visitor and be sure of a warm welcome.

 Since 2001, when a tour to Canberra was organised to participate in Australia's Centenary of Federation celebrations, the Federation has organised a series of "Meet the Club Tours" around South Australia with members of clubs utilising their Historic Vehicles exclusively.
 The first of which went to the West Coast in 2003, meeting and socialising with Federation Member Clubs, along the way.
 This format continued every two years visiting the South East, Mid North and Riverland.
 The Federation has re-visited most areas of the state over the past years.
-At this point no “local” tour is planned for 2019 as there is the AHMF Tour based in Albury/Wodonga in 2020.
+At this point no “local” tour is planned until the current obstacles created by COVID-19 are overcome.